By: Sharon Aron Baron

 Twice suspended Tamarac Mayor Beth Talabisco has a new trial date set for February.

-Back in 2011, Talabisco, 61, was suspended after being charged with unlawful compensation, bribery, official misconduct and conspiracy to commit unlawful compensation.
+In 2011, Talabisco, 61, was suspended after being charged with unlawful compensation, bribery, official misconduct, and conspiracy to commit unlawful compensation.
 In 2012, Judge Cynthia Imperato dismissed the public corruption charges against her citing a lack of evidence.
 Shortly thereafter, Governor Rick Scott restored her to office.

 Then in July of 2013, the Fourth District Court of Appeal decided that Judge Imperato was out of line when she threw out the case, causing the charges to be reinstated.
 After the State’s Supreme Court refused to hear her case, the Governor suspended her from office for a second time.